aviatesk/JET.jl/README.md

 ### behind the moar for performance ...

-JET.jl employs Julia's type inference for bug reports.
+JET.jl employs Julia's type inference to detect potential bugs.

 !!! note
     The latest version of JET requires Julia versions **1.7 and higher**;